-- 7.45 Policy GP22a of the Wansbeck District Local Plan states that development on unstable land will not be permitted unless satisfactory measures to stabilise the site are carried out and done so at the expense of the developer.
-If risk from unstable ground conditions is suspected, developers will be required to submit a stability report with their planning applications to demonstrate that the site is stable or can be made so and that the development will not affect land stability beyond the site. - 7.46 Policy GP29 advises that where there is reason to suspect that land is affected by contamination, applicants for planning permission will be required to submit a report of a desk study of previous uses of the site and their potential for contamination.
+7.46 Policy GP22a of the Wansbeck District Local Plan states that development on unstable land will not be permitted unless satisfactory measures to stabilise the site are carried out and done so at the expense of the developer.
+If risk from unstable ground conditions is suspected, developers will be required to submit a stability report with their planning applications to demonstrate that the site is stable or can be made so and that the development will not affect land stability beyond the site.

+7.47 Policy GP29 advises that where there is reason to suspect that land is affected by contamination, applicants for planning permission will be required to submit a report of a desk study of previous uses of the site and their potential for contamination.
 Unless the study clearly demonstrates that the risk to the proposed uses from contamination is acceptable, further more detailed investigations will be required before the application is determined to assess the risks and identify and appraise the options for remediation.
 Development will only be permitted if sustainable and feasible remediation solutions are adopted to secure the removal of unacceptable risk and make the site suitable for its new use.
-Contaminated materials should be decontaminated and re-used on site if this can be achieved economically and without unacceptable adverse impacts upon the environment or the health and safety of the community. - 7.47 The application site is not within a Coal Authority Development High Risk area and NCC Public Protection raise no objections concerning contaminated or unstable land subject to conditions from the previous permission relating to ground gas protection and discovery of contamination during construction being imposed.
+Contaminated materials should be decontaminated and re-used on site if this can be achieved economically and without unacceptable adverse impacts upon the environment or the health and safety of the community.

+7.48 The application site is within a Coal Authority Development High Risk area.
+However, the Coal Authority raise no objections and NCC Public Protection also raise no objections subject to updated conditions from those on the previous outline permission relating to ground gas protection being imposed.
 As such the proposals are considered acceptable in terms of land contamination and stability subject to these conditions.